Life Skills (Stage 1) Classes for PUPPIES

-The Life Skills (Stage 1) course has been developed to help your puppy, dogolescent or adult dog to learn key life skills, and to give you a solid foundation in core training and management techniques.
+The Life Skills (Stage 1) classes have been developed to help you learn how to teach your puppy key life skills, by providing you with a solid foundation in core training and management techniques.

 The focus of the course is helping you:

-Learn how to train your puppy / dog to understand what behaviour you would like them to choose in a range of different situations (whether you cue the behaviour or not)
+Learn how to train your puppy to understand what behaviour you would like them to choose in a range of different situations (whether you cue the behaviour or not)

-Enhance your understanding of what your puppy / dog is communicating through their behaviour and how to respond to them appropriately
+Enhance your understanding of what your puppy is communicating through their behaviour and how to respond to them appropriately

-Develop your training technique to give both you and your puppy / dog the best chances of success in reaching your training goals.
+Develop your training technique to give both you and your puppy the best chances of success in reaching your training goals.

-Through a variety of reward-based training exercises, you will learn how to work with your puppy / dog to encourage, and request from them, a wide range of desirable behaviours, including:
+Through a variety of reward-based training exercises, you will learn how to work with your puppy to encourage, and request from them, a wide range of desirable behaviours, including:

 Focus / attention towards you